Instabilities in Multi-Asset and Multi-Agent Market Impact Games

+In this paper we investigated the general problem of Nash equilibria in market impact games with an arbitrary number of assets and of agents.
+Specifically, we extended the results of \cite{schied2018market} and \cite{luo_schied} in several directions.
+We first considered a multi-asset market where we introduced the cross-impact effect among assets.
+We solved the Nash equilibrium, we analysed the optimal solution provided by the equilibrium, and we studied the impact of transaction costs on liquidation strategies.
+We found that in the presence of cross impact it might be convenient to trade auxiliary assets in order to minimize market impact cost of a position a trader wants to liquidate.
+Thus the optimal execution problem should be handled intrinsically as a multi-asset problem.

+We then used market impact games to investigate several potential determinants of market instabilities driven by finite liquidity and simultaneous trade execution of many agents.
+In addition to the existence of a transition between a stable and an unstable phase when the transaction cost is smaller than a given threshold (\cite{schied2018market}), we find that markets become asymptotically in $J$ and $M$ unstable when the impact does not scale suitably with these variables.
+On one side, these results set limits to the parameters of models that do not lead to instability and on the other, contributes to the theoretical and empirical literature on market impact in multi agent and multi-asset settings.

-We conclude by briefly presenting some policy recommendations we draw from the model when the objective is to avoid the occurrence of instabilities.
-The conjecture above indicates that the critical transaction cost level $\theta$ below which instabilities are present grows with the impact coefficient $G(0)$ (or its scaled version), the number of traders $J$, and the largest eigenvalue $\lambda_{max}$ of the cross impact matrix.
+From the policy perspective, the conjecture above indicates that the critical transaction cost level $\theta$ below which instabilities are present grows with the impact coefficient $G(0)$ (or its scaled version), the number of traders $J$, and the largest eigenvalue $\lambda_{max}$ of the cross impact matrix.